Omar-Qashqish/Bank-Scraping-Project/README.md

 - This project is still under active development.
 - Additional improvements, code optimizations, and new scraping features will be added progressively.

----

-> Feel free to explore, modify, and use the scripts for educational, professional, or data integration purposes!